lewagon/dotfiles/04-Front-End/07-JavaScript-Tooling/02-Promo-Chat/README.md

 ### Fetch recent messages

 In the markup, you'll find a `#refresh` button.
 We want to make it show all the latest comments from everyone your batch.
 Implement the jQuery code to do this.
-You will have to make a `GET` request to the API in JS using `$.get()`.
+You will have to make a `GET` request to the API in JS using `fetch`.
 Again, you have to read [the documentation of the API](https://github.com/lewagon/wagon-chat-api/blob/master/README.md) to see how this request is structured and what the API will return.

 ### Push your messages to the API